 Graduates of The University of Toledo's bachelor’s degree program in disability studies —the first program of its kind in the country — have strong careers that make the world a better place.

-The University of Toledo in Ohio has the first and only disability studies bachelor’s degree program of its kind in the country.
+The University of Toledo in Ohio has the first disability studies bachelor’s degree program of its kind in the country.
 UT’s program leads the nation in academic scholarship, social discourse and public policy.

 Community partnerships.
 UToledo works closely with The Ability Center of Greater Toledo, one of the country’s leading centers for independent living.
 Center staff regularly share their expertise with students inside and outside the classroom.
-Faculty meets regularly with center leaders to make sure UT’s curriculum keeps up with current trends.
+Faculty meets regularly with center leaders to make sure UToledo’s curriculum keeps up with current trends.

 Internships.
 All disability studies majors have at least one internship.
 Students find work in the Toledo area and across the country with:

 Research.
 Work with expert faculty at a leading research university.

 Study across disciplines.
 The disability studies degree is centered in the liberal arts and social sciences, but students can choose courses across many other departments.